Alcohol and Substance Use

 - Screen Your Alcohol Intake — confidential self-assessment of alcohol consumption

 - Drugs, Alcohol & Smoking info for teens at girlshealth.gov (USDHHS)

 - California Smoker’s Helpline: 1-800-NO-BUTTS

-Free Services for Pregnant Smokers – including phone counseling, self-help materials, incentives, and Quit4Baby
+- Free Services for Pregnant Smokers – including phone counseling, self-help materials, and incentives

 - Marijuana and Pregnancy in English and Spanish (Alameda Co.
 Health Dept.)